 If you don’t feel like you have a POC community you can relate to, create one.

 Your self-care should be paramount.
 If you’re feeling isolated, you took a great step by contacting us to function as a sounding board for you.
-I (and everyone else who is part of POCZP) understand your choice to be anonymous and will not take it personally if you don’t ever email us.
+I understand your choice to be anonymous and will not take it personally if you don’t ever email me.

-But, if you do, we can share some local options and also online resources that might resonate with you.
+But, if you do, I can share some local options and also online resources that might resonate with you.